lightbend/cloudflow/examples/snippets/modules/ROOT/examples/sensor-data-scala/README.md

 ### Example Deployment on Kubernetes

-* Make sure you have installed a Kubernetes cluster with Cloudflow running as per the [installation guide](https://github.com/lightbend/cloudflow-installer).
+* Make sure you have installed a Kubernetes cluster with Cloudflow running.

 * Verify GKE cluster and Google docker registry